Seven people dead in alleged arson attack in ... | Taiwan News

 While 39 of the 46 residents managed to escape and survive, the other seven who were trapped in the building died, the bureau said.

-Police have brought back a 21-year-old suspect surnamed Tseng (曾) for questioning, after he called police claiming that he set the blaze.
+Police has brought back a 21-year-old suspect surnamed Tseng (曾) for questioning, after he called police claiming that he set the blaze.